USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM

 CMAQ boundary condition data are of the BNDARY3 file type.
 Produced by the boundary condition processor, BCON, CCTM reads these data and correlates them with the interior data by the use of a pointer system.
 This pointer system designates the beginning location of the data in memory that start a new side of the domain (i.e., south, east, north, or west).
+Consult IOAPI User Guide for a pictorial description.

 Each species being modeled should be in the BNDY_CONC_1 file.
 If some modeled species are not contained in this file, the boundary condition for these species will default to the value 1 × 10e<sup>-30</sup>.
 The perimeter of the CMAQ domain is NTHIK cell wide (typically NTHIK = 1), where the number of boundary cells = (2*NROW*NTHIK)+(2*NCOL*NTHIK)+(4*NTHIK*NTHIK).